Cathedral of Our Merciful Saviour

 The Cathedral of Our Merciful Saviour in Faribault is the oldest cathedral in Minnesota.
-Built 1862–1869, it was the first church in the Episcopal Church in the United States of America designed as a cathedral.
-The architect was James Renwick Jr., who also designed St. Patrick's Cathedral in New York, the Smithsonian Institution Building in Washington, D.C., and a very similar church, the Christ Church by the Sea in Colón, Panama.
+Built 1862–1869 and designed by James Renwick Jr., it was the first church in the Episcopal Church in the United States of America designed as a cathedral.

 On August 10, 1979, the cathedral and its guild house were added to the National Register of Historic Places.
 On February 19, 1982, there was a boundary increase to add the bishop's residence to the National Register.

+History

 Our Merciful Saviour was founded by Bishop Henry Benjamin Whipple, who is buried beneath the altar.
+Whipple laid the cornerstone on July 16, 1862 and it was dedicated on St. John's Day, June 24, 1869.

+Whipple envisioned that the cathedral would be part of an educational community in Faribault, writing, "It was my hope that we might build up schools around the Cathedral, making it a common centre."
+He was involved with the founding of James Lloyd Breck's Seabury Divinity School as well as Shattuck, St. Mary's, and St. James.
+Breck also helped fundraise extensively for building the cathedral, raising between $11,000 and $12,000 of the total cost of $60,000.

+The Cathedral was built in several stages, with the body of the cathedral ready for service in 1868.
+The guild house was constructed in 1895 to allow for more space and services, and the Bishop Gilbert wing was built in 1905.
+The tower was not completed until 1902, and was done so as a memorial to Bishop Whipple, with the chimes in the tower contributed by his second wife, Evangeline Marrs Whipple.

-In 1941 St. Mark's Episcopal Cathedral in Minneapolis was dedicated as the seat of the bishop for the Episcopal Diocese of Minnesota, but the Cathedral of Our Merciful Saviour retains its status as a full cathedral as well.
+In 1941 St. Mark's Episcopal Cathedral in Minneapolis was dedicated as the seat of the bishop for the Episcopal Diocese of Minnesota, but the Cathedral of Our Merciful Saviour retains its status as a full cathedral as well and continues to serve the regional community.